Records you should keep

 The Incorporated Societies Act 1908 (1908 Act) applies if your society registered before 5 October 2023 and has not yet reregistered.

-The information you’ll need to document and the records you must keep will depend on the size and structure of your society, and the activities it undertakes.
+The information you will need to document and the records you must keep will depend on the size and structure of your society, and the activities it undertakes.

 This information only applies to societies registered under the 1908 Act